the-events-calendar/the-events-calendar-category-colors/readme.txt

 Yes.
 [The Events Calendar plugin](http://wordpress.org/extend/plugins/the-events-calendar/) is written by Modern Tribe, Inc. It requires at least The Events Calendar v2.0.5.

-= Where can I report bugs? =

-Add a new topic on the [WordPress Support Forum](http://wordpress.org/tags/the-events-calendar-category-colors).

 = My calendar is taking on the styling of my first event of the month =

 There are two things you can try.